nexmo-community/deskmo/README.md

 ### Run the application

 Don't look now, I think we made it!
 Start the server: `php artisan serve` and then visit <http://localhost:8000>.
 Well done!!

+## Use Docker

+There is a `docker-compose` setup ready for you to use.
+Start by cloning the repo.

+Copy `.env.docker` to `.env` - this file holds the configuration for the application.

+Start the platform with `docker-compose up`.

+Before you try to access the application, we need to configure the Laravel application:

+* `docker-compose exec web php artisan key:generate` sets up the token for the application
+* `docker-compose exec web php artisan migrate` prepares the database for use

 ## Contributing